-The phaseout begins when a certain manufacturer sells 200,000 qualifying vehicles in the U.S. This isn't 200,000 per year, but rather a cumulative total beginning as of Jan.
-1, 2010, and it’s all qualifying vehicles sold, not just your model.
+The phaseout begins when a certain manufacturer sells 200,000 qualifying vehicles in the U.S. This isn't 200,000 per year, but rather a cumulative total beginning as of January 1, 2010.
+This number counts all qualifying vehicles sold, not just your model.
 The phaseout begins two calendar quarters after the manufacturer reaches this benchmark.

-Two manufacturers—General Motors and Tesla—have already reached sales of 200,000 or more as of April 2021.
-This means taxpayers are no longer eligible for the tax credits.
+Two manufacturers—General Motors and Tesla—have already reached sales of 200,000 or more, so tax credits for those vehicles are being phased out by the IRS.

 How to Claim the Federal Tax Credit

 You can claim the IRC 30D credit—or the IRC 30D(g) credit—for the tax year in which you purchased and began driving the vehicle.
-For example, you would have to have purchased the vehicle and started driving it in 2020 in order to claim the tax credit on your 2020 tax return that you file in 2021.
+For example, you would need to have purchased the vehicle and started driving it in 2021 to claim the tax credit on the 2021 tax return that you file in 2022.

 Complete and submit Form 8834 instead if you're claiming the IRC 30D(g) credit for a two- or three-wheeled vehicle.

-Form 8936 includes a section (Part III) for personal use of the vehicle, and another section (Part II) for business or investment use.
+Form 8936 includes a section (Part III) for your personal use of the vehicle, and another section (Part II) for business or investment use.
 You must additionally complete and submit Form 3800, "General Business Credit," if you purchased the vehicle for business or investment use.
-If you're subject to the Alternative Minimum Tax, you can still claim this credit.
+You can still claim this credit if you're subject to the Alternative Minimum Tax.

 State-Level Tax Credits

-As of April 2021, the majority of states offer tax credits or policies for electric or hybrid vehicles.
-For states that do not, you’re limited to the federal tax credit.
+As of 2021, the majority of states offered tax credits or policies for electric or hybrid vehicles.
+You're limited to the federal tax credit for states that do not.